 The Persistence Foundation is a not-for-profit 501(c)3, which was established in 1996.
 The Foundation was formed to help conserve farmland and preserve agricultural heritage.

 “The beauty of this remarkable place [northern Hudson River Valley], captured with such joy by Grandma Moses, is expressed with no less sincerity by the barns of Nipmoose and the work of The Persistence Foundation.”

 The Persistence Foundation’s (TPF) work has been focused primarily in townships of the northeastern section of the Hudson River Valley (HRV).
-The HRV is an area of exceptional beauty, internationally acclaimed for its scenic landscapes and fertile soils.
+The HRV is an area of exceptional beauty, which is internationally acclaimed for its scenic landscapes and fertile soils.
 These communities, whose landscapes have been so charmingly depicted by painters of the Hudson River School as well as the renowned folk artist, Grandma Moses, are in danger of losing their cultural heritage as well as their base of farmland.
 TPF has undertaken initiatives to address these problems, partnering with land trusts, government entities, local organizations and other non-profits.

 TPF’s most significant undertaking has been the restoration of the Historic Barns of Nipmoose.
-These barns showcase the skills of America’s early builders and the beauty of the timber framed structures of the past.
+As a result, these barns showcase the skills of America’s early builders and the beauty of the timber framed structures of the past.
+Read more about the restoration on the history page.

 Please visit www.persistencefoundation.org for more information about the Foundation.